Plant, Cell & Environment

 Plant, Cell & Environment is a monthly peer-reviewed scientific journal published by Wiley-Blackwell.
-The editor-in-chief is Anna Amtmann (University of Glasgow).
+The co-editors-in-chief since 2024 are Jinxing Lin (Beijing Forestry University) and Christine Foyer (University of Birmingham).

 History

 The journal was established in 1978 by editor-in-chief Harry Smith (University of Nottingham), together with Paul Gordon Jarvis (University of Aberdeen), David Jennings (University of Liverpool), John Raven (University of Dundee), and Bob Campbell (Blackwell Scientific).
+The editor-in-chief from 2018 to 2023 was Anna Amtmann (University of Glasgow).

 Abstracting and indexing

 The journal is abstracted and indexed in: